 Here are the updated NBA standings for the Nuggets and the rest of the league.
-Conference and division is indicated.
+Conference and division are indicated.
 “L10” stands for the team’s last ten games’ record.

 One-and-done: the Nuggets have made consecutive playoff runs but have constantly fallen short early.
-Between 2003 to 2013, the Nuggets made ten consecutive NBA playoff appearances but bowed out of the first round in every year except 2009 where they made only their third Conference Finals appearance.
-Included in those disappointing first round losses were them being upset in 2010 and 2013 as the higher seed.
+Between 2003 to 2013, the Nuggets made ten consecutive NBA playoff appearances but bowed out of the first round every year except 2009 where they made only their third Conference Finals appearance.
+Included in those disappointing first-round losses were them being upset in 2010 and 2013 as the higher seed.

 Spread the Nuggets: if the Nuggets don’t hold much value on the money line, try playing them on the point spread.
 This system aims to balance the underdog with the favourite by allotting points for either team to cover.
 A minus spread like -3.5 means the team is favoured to win by over four points and a plus spread like +2.5 means the team is allowed a loss by up to two points.
 If you take the team’s final score and subtract the minus or add the plus, it should still amount to a winning score.
 That’s the concept.